pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

-For example, we can set up a solver using `65` vertical levels and `3` MG levels with the coarsening factor of `8`, or `4` MG levels and the factor of `4`, or `7` MG levels and the coarsening number of `2`.
+For example, we can set up a solver using `65` vertical levels and `3` MG levels with the coarsening factor of `8`, or `4` MG levels and the factor of `4`, or `7` MG levels and the coarsening factor of `2`.
 In general, the computational cost increases with the number of MG levels, so the first hierarchy (`2, 9, 65`, `C=8`) *may* be the best choice. *However,* if the value of `C` is "too high" the MG preconditioner may become less effective, requiring more Krylov iterations and increasing the computational cost.
 Again, one may